snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-javascript-tracker-2.0.0-released.md

 {% endhighlight %}

 (`elementTarget` refers to the link's target attribute, which can specifies where the linked document is opened - for example, a new tab or a new window.)

+Finally, if links get added to the document after calling `enableLinkClickTracking`, use `refreshLinkClick` tracking to add click tracking to all new links which meet any criterion you have already set up using `enableLinkClickTracking`:

+{% highlight javascript %}
+window.snowplow_name_here('refreshLinkClickTracking');
+{% endhighlight %}

 <h2><a name="ads">4.
 New feature: ad tracking</a></h2>